What time is the Styrian Grand Prix? Start time, qualifying, TV coverage and race guide - TheNewsTrace

 What channel is the Styrian Grand Prix on?

-You possibly can watch each Formulation 1 race reside on Sky Sports activities F1 and Important Occasion.
+You possibly can watch each Method 1 race stay on Sky Sports activities F1 and Major Occasion.

-Sky prospects can add particular person channels for simply £18 monthly or add the full sports activities package deal to their deal for simply £23 monthly.
+Sky clients can add particular person channels for simply £18 per 30 days or add the full sports activities bundle to their deal for simply £23 per 30 days.

-You possibly can watch the Grand Prix with a Sky Sports activities day go for £9.99 or a month go for £33.99, all with out signing as much as a contract.
+You possibly can watch the Grand Prix with a Sky Sports activities day cross for £9.99 or a month cross for £33.99, all with out signing as much as a contract.

 NOW TV will be streamed via a pc or apps discovered on most sensible TVs, telephones and consoles.
-NOW TV is additionally obtainable by way of BT Sport.
+NOW TV is additionally accessible by way of BT Sport.

-Present Sky Sports activities prospects can reside stream the race by way of the Sky Go app on a wide range of units.
+Present Sky Sports activities clients can stay stream the race by way of the Sky Go app on quite a lot of units.

 What time is Styrian Grand Prix qualifying?